unicef/iogt/questionnaires/superset/README.md

 - Click "Settings" menu on upper right corner
 - Click on "List Roles" menu item
-- Click on "+" icon to add a new role and name it clearly, for example "Public Access to Dataset PUBLIC_Survey A_Dataset B_Dashboard Z"
+- Click on "edit" icon of "Public" role
 - Add following permissions and save
   - can read on CssTemplate
   - can read on Chart